OneLiteFeatherNET/feedback-fusion/docs/docs/deployment/docker.md

       - "8000:8000"
     environment:
       RUST_LOG: INFO
-      # add here your configuration
+      FEEDBACK_FUSION_CONFIG: /path/to/container/config
     restart: unless-stopped
+    volumes:
+      - /path/to/config:/path/to/container/config
 ```

-Add in as `environment` your actual configuration values.
-Refer to the [configuration documentation](/docs/configuration) for the fields that need to be set.
+Refer to the [configuration documentation](/docs/configuration) for the config file details.

 Afterwards start the application: